Frasers Property Group

-A super athlete and Fremantle’s most decorated player in its 18-year history, Matthew Pavlich is among the game’s biggest stars.
-His combination of size, speed and skill see him well placed to sit as one of the AFL’s best all-round talents of the modern era.
+A super athlete and Fremantle’s most decorated player in its 22-year history, Matthew Pavlich was long admired as one of the AFL’s biggest stars.
+His combination of size, speed and skill saw him respected as one of the AFL’s best all-round talents of the modern era.

 Hailing from Sacred Heart College and Woodville-West Torrens in Adelaide, Matthew was selected by Fremantle with the fourth pick in the 1999 National Draft.

 He starred in a number of roles for the Dockers over his 17-year career, becoming the first and only WA based player to play over 300 AFL games.
 Matthew was named as an All-Australian six times including in the midfield, fullback, half forward and full forward.
 Early in his career Matthew helped Fremantle advance to their first finals series in 2003 and a preliminary finals berth in 2006.

 As Captain throughout the 2007/08 seasons he was at the coalface of the club’s rebuild and enjoyed that labour nearing the end of his career where he led Freo into five finals series including the club’s first Grand Final appearance in 2013.
 He captained the Dockers for a record 9 years which sees him ranked 6th all time for games played as an AFL Captain.

 The former AFLPA President and a member of their board of directors, off the field Matthew has obtained a Bachelor of Science from UWA and is near completion of his MBA.
 He also spends time on the AFL Laws of the Game Committee.